Yuni (film): Production

 Director Kamila Andini, along with producer Ifa Isfansyah and co-writer Prima Rusdi, had started working on Yuni in 2017.
 The project had been selected by TorinoFilmLab for the 2018 Torino FeatureLab.

 Release

 Yuni had its world premiere at the 2021 Toronto International Film Festival in September 2021.
 By the end of its run, the film will have screened at film festivals in Busan, Vancouver, Rome, Brisbane, Philadelphia and Tokyo.
-It is set to screen at the theatres in Indonesia on 9 December 2021.
+It was released theatrically in Indonesia on 9 December 2021.
+Disney+ Hotstar and Netflix acquired the film's distribution rights, releasing it on 21 April 2022 and 24 September 2026, respectively.